Tableau If Statement

 END

-From the above screenshot, you can see, it is returning NULL values for the failed condition.
+From the above screenshot, you can see it is returning NULL values for the failed condition.
 To avoid this NULLS, you have to use If ELSE

-Tableau If Else Function Example
+Tableau If Else Statement Example

 The If Else function will test the condition.